airr-community/airr-standards/docs/formats/overview.rst

 **Null values**

-*All fields can be null.* (Even for columns that are described as "mandatory".)
+*All fields can be null.* (Even for columns that are described as "required".)
 This should be encoded as an empty string.

 **File names**